Education and Social Work Menu

 "The support I received from (professors) was pivotal in my growth and shaping the social worker and person I have become."Read Ashley's story

-of BSW graduates were satisfied with the quality of their education and stated that it was relevant to their employment performance
+of BSW graduates were satisfied with the quality of their education

 Median starting income for full-time employment

-of students continue on to graduate programs
+of students continue on to further education